zyedidia/gpeg/README.md

 # GPeg

-**Warning:** this library is currently in alpha and the API is subject to change.
-Please wait for a stable release before using it in a project.
-Examples and documentation will be provided with the first release.

 GPeg is a tool for working with parsing expression grammars (PEGs).
 It is built with three primary goals in mind: